cristinamtown/Chicago-Traffic-Crashes/README.md

 - How drivers can prevent future crashes

 Focus in this analysis:
-- Use a model to predict whether the main cause of crash was driver’s failure to yield
+- Create a model to predict whether the main cause of crash was driver’s failure to yield

 ## Methodology: